Welcome to our Reception Class page.

 Fish Fingers and Chips

-This week we will be busy learning the letter ‘w’ making the phoneme (sound) /w/.
-We will explore listening to the initial phoneme in words and recognise the letter ‘w’.
+This week we will be learning the diagraph ‘ai’ making the phoneme (sound) /ai/ as in rain and the diagraph ‘ee’ making the phoneme /ee/ as in feet.
+We will explore listening to the phonemes in words and recognise the letters ’ai’ and ‘ee’.
 We will also begin to practice writing the letters in the correct cursive formation.
 All our learning will be reinforced through play and games.
-Please reinforce our learning at school by encouraging your child to complete the workbook sent home today.

 Phonics Work - Sound Pots